russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-2.md

 ## Optimization

 A MATLAB-based simulation was developed to evaluate how varying transmission ratios would impact velocity and torque across a range of values.
 The simulation incorporated aerodynamic drag, weight, frictional losses, and motor torque-speed curves.
 Our final transmission ratio of 0.39 was within the acceptable operational range (≥ 0.2), resulting in an estimated maximum velocity near 12 m/s.
-Additionally, a 3D surface plot was generated to visualize tradeoffs between torque, speed, and gear ratio, guiding system-level design decisions[^3].
+Additionally, a 3D surface plot was generated to visualize tradeoffs between torque, speed, and gear ratio, guiding system-level design decisions.

 We also analytically derived the minimum turning radius by geometrically modeling the chassis and applying a maximum steering angle of 45°.
 This confirmed that the custom steering design met maneuverability targets for the constrained track layout.